lukasbalazik/mantua/README.md

 ### Encrypting your functions

-Program encrypt your written function with aes and rewrite original in binary**.
+Program encrypt your written function with aes and rewrite original in binary**, for now it does not work with auto time capsules.

 #### int crypter_set_function(function);